 Hassa Jadvani Memorial Scholarship: supports students enrolled in the Graduate School of Business.
 Preference will be given to Sikh or Hindu students of Indian descent enrolled in the International business or Finance curriculum using standard need and academic criteria.
 In a year when there are no deserving needy students majoring in the indicated subject areas, the awards may be presented to other students enrolled in the Graduate School of Business.

 Li Xu Scholarship Fund: This fund was established in memory of SNHU student Li Xu (a/k/a Oscar).
 This scholarship is awarded to undergraduate or graduate students who demonstrate the strong giving and sharing spirit of Li Xu by showing their commitment to the needs of new students.
 Scholarship applicants should demonstrate their interest in helping new students understand the academic culture of the University and social culture of New Hampshire in an effort to assist them in adjusting to the University.
 This scholarship is open to both International and U.S. students.

 Application for these scholarships will be available in January.

-Financial assistance for international students applying to SNHU is limited.
 Most forms of financial aid are subsidized by the U.S. Government, and therefore, are open only to U.S. citizens.
 However, there are funding options that international students studying at SNHU are eligible to apply for: